 Rolfing® Structural Integration was developed by Dr. Ida P. Rolf (IPR) and she taught her manual therapy work at her school, The Rolf Institute of Structural Integration (www.rolf.org), in Boulder, Colorado which she started in 1971.
-Only graduates of RISI deliver the brand of Structural Integration called Rolfing SI.
+This school is now called the Dr Ida Rolf Institute (DIRI).
+Only graduates of DIRI deliver the brand of Structural Integration called Rolfing SI.
 Structural integration started as an experiential manual therapy by IPR whereby she manipulated tissue to relieve people of their chronic pain patterns; structural integration has evolved into a professional category of manual therapy, validated by peer-reviewed research.

 How many hours of training to become a Certified Rolfer™?

-After seven years of professional practice, Certified Rolfers are required to take the Advanced Training which is another 168 hours of training.
+Between 3-7 years of professional practice, Certified Rolfers are required to complete advanced training, a 168-hour certification program.
 The professional growth of the Rolfer is embedded within the professional practice of being a Certified Rolfer.

-All Canadian Certified Rolfers™, Certified Advanced Rolfers™, and Rolf Movement™ practitioners are graduates of RISI programs and maintain annual good standing with the Canadian Rolfing® Association.
-RISI and the Canadian Rolfing Association members are bound by a code of ethics and standards of practice in line with all respected manual therapists.
+All Canadian Certified Rolfers™, Certified Advanced Rolfers™, and Rolf Movement™ practitioners are graduates of DIRI certified programs and maintain annual good standing with the Rolfing® Association of Canada.
+They are bound by a code of ethics and standards of practice in line with all respected manual therapists.

-Pay close attention to individual profile backgrounds of individual Rolfers, people who become Certified Rolfers are an educated and talented group of professionals who bring a wide range of previous experience to their treatment rooms.
+Pay close attention to individual profile backgrounds of individual Rolfers : people who become Certified Rolfers are an educated and talented group of professionals who bring a wide range of previous experience to their practice.